SerenityOS/serenity/Ports/sgt-puzzles/patches/ReadMe.md

-# Patches for stpuzzles on SerenityOS
+# Patches for sgt-puzzles on SerenityOS

 ## `0001-Add-a-SerenityOS-port.patch`